 At the same time, the risks involved when using Microsoft Word and PowerPoint are supposedly kept to a minimum.
 Therefore, don’t hesitate to confirm that you’re only dealing with a false positive.

-What can I do if getting the Malware.Exploit.Agent.Generic prompt?
+What can I do if I get the Malware.Exploit.Agent.Generic prompt?

-In order to get rid of the Malware.Exploit.Agent.Generic title, you should try using an award-winning security tool such as Vipre for further answers.
+In order to get rid of the Malware.Exploit.Agent.Generic title, you should try using an award-winning security tool that is well equipped to protect you from any threats.

 The protection this antivirus product offers is rock-solid, while never interfering with Office, PowerPoint, and pretty much any other app from the Microsoft suite or with your system, in general.